 As an aside, there’s another falsehood that must be addressed.
 Some people assume that breakers are only good at tearing things down.
 This fits nicely into the black and white, good v/s evil narrative that often accompanies hyped cybersecurity headlines in the news.

 The reality couldn’t be further from the truth.
-Most people who excel at adversarial thinking are also great at making things.
+Most people who excel in adversarial thinking are also great at making things.

-This extends far beyond their Github repositories (though there’s plenty of evidence of creation there), they write, they woodwork, they build companies.
+This extends far beyond their Github repositories (though there’s plenty of evidence of creation there), they write, the woodwork, they build companies.

 Can Adversarial Thinking Be Learned?